ScriptedAlchemy/webpack-external-import/README.md

 }
 ```

-## What can `webpack-external-import` be used for?
+## What is the use of  `webpack-external-import` ?

 - **Load components over the wire** - Pull in components at runtime.
 - **Build leaner micro-frontends (MFE)** -
-Micro-frontends can share bundles with one another while still remaining self-contained, removing needless code duplication.
+Micro-frontends can share bundle chunks and resources with each other while remaining self-contained, removing needless code duplication.
-- **Split a large, multi-team app into separate deployables while keeping it as one SPA** - Large apps can be split into separate feature bundles that can be deployed independently, reducing deployment bottlenecks.
+- **Split a large, multi-team app into separate deployable chunks while keeping it as one SPA** - Large apps can be split into separate feature bundles that can be deployed independently, reducing deployment bottlenecks.
-- **Manage common js / vendor files automatically.** - Instead of dealing with peer dependencies, externals, or anything else, you can just load the dependency from a remote source.
+- **Manage common js/vendor files automatically.** - Instead of dealing with peer dependencies, externals, or anything else, you can load the dependency from a remote source.
 - **LOSA Style frontend architecture** - Run multiple apps on a single page.
-- **FOSA Style frontend orchastration** - Powerful frontend orchastration, self organizing application architecture.
+- **FOSA Style frontend orchestration** - Powerful frontend orchestration, self-organizing application architecture.
 Many builds act as one

 ### Advanced Setup - Injecting Webpack modules from another build